Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 (Source: [learnopengl.com](https://learnopengl.com/Advanced-OpenGL/Anti-Aliasing))

-To address the unsightly nature of this issue, a number of remedies are available, the most appropriate of which is called [multi-sampled anti-aliasing (MSAA)](https://www.khronos.org/opengl/wiki/Multisampling).
-User of Mousetrap are not required to understand the algorithm behind it, only that it causes jagged edges to appear smoother.
+To address the unsightly nature of this issue, several remedies are available, the most appropriate of which is called [multi-sampled anti-aliasing (MSAA)](https://www.khronos.org/opengl/wiki/Multisampling).
+Users of Mousetrap are not required to understand the algorithm behind it, only that it causes jagged edges to appear smoother.

 To enable MSAA, we provide an enum value of type [`AntiAliasingQuality`](@ref) to `RenderArea`s constructor: